ai-tldr.devAI/TLDR - a real-time tracker of everything shipping in AI. Models, tools, repos, benchmarks. Like Hacker News, for AI.

 RLE would encode this as:

-So, the original sequence of 13 characters could be represented more compactly, for example, as 5A3B2C1D2A (10 characters, in this specific representation).
+So, the original sequence of 13 characters could be represented more compactly as 5A3B2C1D2A (10 characters in this representation).

 Advantages of RLE